- Home

 - Typical value

-- $5-40 donation value for quality items; minimal scrap value for textile recycling
+- Modest donation value for clean comforters in good condition; minimal value once destined for textile recycling.

-- 2Wash according to manufacturer instructions if donating
+- 2Wash according to the manufacturer's instructions before donating

 - 3Inspect for tears, stains, or odor issues